davesnuthouse/redDKP/README.md

 17. (Done) Remove funcitonality to check officers... it's not really needed as the addon uses it's own editors lists to determine who shouldnt sync and where data comes from.
 18. (Done - add button too) There's no username validation on editor list, would be best to only allow guild users
 19. Improve EE use.
-20. Improve RL tools so you can manually select who to give points to?
+20. (Done) Improve RL tools so you can manually select who to give points to?
 21. (Done) Update class/role icons to match the classes but still work on info
 22. (Done) Button on ML scoreboard for filter to raid
 23. (Done) Refine "Broadcast DKP" button to just people in the group/raid